 Aldi’s low prices (especially when standard supermarket prices continue to rise) along with the expansion of healthy and organic food options continue to attract new shoppers and keep returning customers like me satisfied.
 As we all know, it’s very expensive to eat mostly organic and healthy foods – so Aldi’s incredibly low prices make healthy eating more accessible for everyone.

-And there are so many great finds available at Aldi now!
+And there are so many great healthy foods at Aldi now!
 I am excited to share some of the organic and healthy items purchased at my recent Aldi shopping run:

-Arugula, which is hands down my favorite kind of salad green vegetable, is only $2.49 at my Aldi store.
+Arugula, which is hands down my favorite kind of salad green vegetable, is only $2.65 at my Aldi store (Instacart prices).
 And it’s organic!
 Most supermarkets seem to offer organic arugula (with the exception of rare sales) at a price point of $3.99 or greater.
-My savings: at least $1.50
+My savings: at least $1.30

 Organic Frozen Blueberries